An Apology for Money

+From a pragmatic point of view the current macroeconomic theories have very little if any predictive power.
+Indeed, maybe even a random number generator emanating advises based on pure chance would perform better!
+Of course, I would not discourage formalization as such -- just on the contrary -- but the reductionist program fails for complicated, complex and open systems which cannot be standardized and reduced to simple behaviors which can be composed into, or scaled to, macroeconomic scales.

+Thus, very little mathematics is presented; instead I suggest to use analytical, critical reasoning and empirical evidence as far as possible.
+After all, life is too short to spoil it with an unnecessary amount of useless formalism.

+I would also like to mention a {\it caveat:} some Readers might want to wave off the following thoughts as sounding suspiciously like a weirdo telling you revisionist conspiracy theories.
+Actually, the Author ensures his Readers that he himself has tried hard to convince himself that ``all is well'' with our monetary system, besides some crackpots claiming to uphold the ``true truth'' while disseminating crappy thoughts about this or that.
+As matters stand, I would consider such a position to be irresponsible.

+Alas, Readers who do not want to be troubled might want to stop reading and enjoy themselves in oblivion as long as they can (afford).
+If somebody wants to believe in some {\it ``Sparefroh''} mentality, I have no intention to trouble such a person.
+For those not willing to, or being incapable of, providing the intelligence and willingness to cope with certain situations, a lot of mostly unpleasant and unexpected surprises might happen throughout their lifes.
+But then, they might just as well be lucky.

-In what follows, the creation of money by monetization will be studied in contemporary prevalent fractional reserve systems, followed by questions related to levying interest, value and price, as well as dynamical (re)appropriation.
-Finally, the differences between commodity based money and fiat money will be discussed.
-The title was chosen because, despite all negative consequences, the author can think of no ``reasonable'' alternative to fiat money, thus in a very general sense he is afraid that, despite its apparent inherent and irreducible lack of stability and the resulting inevitable crises, there is no feasible alternative to it.
+The apologetic title has been chosen because, despite all shortcomings, the Author can think of no reasonable alternative to money, in particular, to fiat money.
+Thus in a very general sense he is afraid that, despite its apparent inherent and irreducible lack of stability and the resulting inevitable crises, there is no feasible alternative to money.
+And so the show goes on and on; generation after generation, and business cycle after business cycle.